JWT Authentication in ASP.NET Core Minimal API

 var builder = WebApplication.CreateBuilder(args);

-// Configure logging
+// Configure logging providers

-builder.Logging.ClearProviders(); // Clear default providers
+builder.Logging.ClearProviders(); // Remove any default logging providers

 builder.Services.AddEndpointsApiExplorer();